Why Automated and Accurate Ship and Debit is the Cornerstone of a Successful Channel Partnerships

 A steady output of production, consistent ROI, lead conversion rates, and retaining the financial interest of current or potential business partners is something vendors constantly face and hopefully accomplish.

-For these reasons, vendors must react accordingly to the inevitable shift in the marketplace—and one of the best ways to do so is to deploy a channel incentive program.
+For these reasons, vendors must react accordingly to the inevitable shift in the marketplace.
+One of the best ways to do so is to deploy a channel incentive program.
 However, as we’ve briefly discussed in part 1 of this series, it’s become an all too common occurrence for vendors to use “traditional” practices when deploying an incentive program.

 Blunt as it sounds, a manually managed “Ship and Debit” program is set up to fail.